 A LUN, or logical unit, can either correspond to a single physical disk, or to a collection of disks that are exported as a single logical entity, or virtual disk, by a device driver or by an intelligent disk array's hardware.
-VxVM and other VERITAS software modules may be capable of automatically discovering the special characteristics of LUNs, or you can use the Annotation Service to define new storage attributes.
+VxVM and other VERITAS software modules may be capable of automatically discovering the special characteristics of LUNs, or you can use the annotation service, provided in the VEA graphical user interface, to define new storage attributes.